 Stand with feet hip-width apart, knees slightly bent.
 Hold a pair of dumbbells at your sides, palms facing in.
 Stagger your feet, so your right leg is slightly in front of your left foot.

-Maintain a staggered stance as you perform a squat, lowering down into a squat position until hips are parallel with your knees.
-Drive your knees out toward your outer three toes.
+Maintain a staggered stance as you perform a squat, lowering down into a squat position until your hips are parallel with your knees.
+Drive your knees out toward your outer toes.

 Keep the dumbbell at shoulder height as you drive through your front right heel to stand tall.
-Then, slowly lower the dumbbell in your right hand down to your side on a three-count.
+Slowly lower the dumbbell in your right hand down to your side on a 3-count.

 Targets: Glutes, hamstrings, hips and pelvic floor.

-Start laying on your back, right foot planted on the ground, left foot extended straight overhead, ankle stacked over knee.
+Start lying on your back, right foot planted on the ground, left foot extended straight overhead, ankle stacked over knee.

 Press through your heels to lift your glutes off the mat, squeezing your glutes as you lift.
 Think about keeping your core engaged and knees in line with your hips.